cohen-tal/Flappy-Bird-A.I/README.md

 ## How It Works
 ### Brain
 Each bird has it's own Neural-Network instance, also known as the "brain" of the bird.
-The Neural-Network is in charge of controlling the birds decision wheter it should flap or not.
+The Neural-Network is in charge of controlling the birds decision.
 ### Vision
-Each bird can "see" ("see" = the input to the neural-network) the following:
+Each bird can "see" the following:
 1. Vertical Distance to the closest top pipe.
 2. Vertical Distance to the closest bottom pipe.
 3. Linear Distance to the center passage between the two pipes.